Buying a Car with a Loan

 - Manufacturer fees

 - Other add-ons (car security, satellite radio, etc.)

 Once you determine an affordable monthly payment amount and down payment, you can start shopping for vehicles in your price range.
 Financial experts recommend a 20 percent down payment and a 4 year financing period, although your needs will likely be different.
-Our auto loan calculator can help you find these amounts.

 Lenders are regulated by the Federal Trade Commission and have certain rules they must abide by.
 These laws are designed to protect consumers from unscrupulous practices and insure that financial transactions are understood before being entered into.
 Many states have stricter consumer protection laws as well.